ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/global.dotnet.markdown

 ###FindTypeTagName and FindDynamicTagName

 Entity objects that share a common tag name belong to the same [collection](../../../../client-api/faq/what-is-a-collection) on the server side.
 Tag names are also used to build document keys.
 There are two functions that the client uses to determine the collection name.
-The fist one is used for standard objects with well defined type:
+The first one is used for standard objects with well defined type:

 {CODE find_type_tagname@ClientApi\Configuration\Conventions\IdentifierGeneration\Global.cs /}